fullmetalbrackets/blog/src/pages/markdown-style-guide.md

 #### Nested list

+- Genres

+  - Science Fiction
+    - The Reality Dysfunction
+    - Starship Troopers
+    - Ender's Game
-- Fruit
+  - Fantasy
+    - Lord of the Rings

-  - Apple
+    - Stormlight Archive
-  - Orange
+    - Broken Earth
-  - Banana
+  - Non-Fiction
+    - Zen and the Art of Motorcycle Maintenance
+    - Astrophysics for People in a Hurry

 - Gear
   1. Laptop